tienloinguyen22/restful-api-template/README.md

-# 2020 Pets Hotel

 ## Introduction

-This project is a web template used as a starter kit for Pets Hotel
+This project is a web template used as a starter kit for Restful API

 ## Getting Started